sensedeep/dynamodb-onetable/README.md

 ```

 Where `type` is set to `info`, `error`, `warn`, `exception`, `trace` or `data`.
 The `message` is a simple String containing a descriptive message.
 The `context` is a hash of contextual properties regarding the request, response or error.

+The `trace` and `data` types are verbose and not normally desired to include in logging output.

+If you use {log: true} in the various OneTable Model API options, the logging type will be set to `info` for that call so you can see the more verbose `trace` and `data` output on a per API basis.

 #### Schema